 - Grow herbs indoors or outdoors; dry and freeze for future

-- Compost in a compost tumbler, compost pile, or give to others
+- Compost in a compost tumbler, compost pile, or give to others to compost

 - Discover the art of making homemade staples like kombucha, apple cider vinegar, vegetable or bone broth, homemade dressings, and a variety of seasonings.